 - Reliable customer service.

-The premium plan provides the following (on top of everything above) for a 0.40% annual fee:
+The Betterment premium plan provides the following (on top of everything above) for a 0.40% annual fee:

-- Unlimited access to CFP professionals for guidance on life events.
+- Provides unlimited access to CFP (certified financial planners) professionals for guidance on life events.

 So, for example, if you had $10,000 invested with Betterment, your annual fee would be $25 or $40 depending on which plan you choose.
 This is the fee Betterment charges for you to use their services.